samitolvanen/rusted-firmware-a/doc/style-guide.md

 ### Use `cargo vet`

-Ultimately, we will require that `cargo vet` pass cleanly before submitting new dependencies.
-TODO:
+All dependencies (direct and transitive) must be audited with `cargo vet`.
+Ultimately, this will be enforced by CI.

-Add a presubmit script to run `cargo vet`, and update this text once that is done.
+TODO: Add a presubmit script to run `cargo vet`, and update this text once that is done.

 The crate’s vetter and the crate’s author must not be the same person.